-- a.
-The restriction imposed must be provided by law, which is clear and accessible to everyone;13 in particular, the law must be "formulated with sufficient precision to enable an individual to regulate his or her conduct" (emphasis added);14 - b.
-The restriction must be proven as done for one of the recognized legitimate purposes to protect the rights or reputation of others; and national security or public order, public health or morals (emphasis added);15 - c.
+- b.
+The restriction must be proven as done for one of the recognized legitimate purposes to protect the rights or reputation of others; and national security or public order, public health or morals (emphasis added);14 - c.
 The restriction must be proven as necessary for one of the recognized legitimate purposes (emphasis added); and - d.
-The restriction must be proven as the least restrictive and proportionate means to achieve the purported aim (emphasis added).16
+The restriction must be proven as the least restrictive and proportionate means to achieve the purported aim (emphasis added).15

 Restrictions on freedom of expression contemplated in article 19(3)(a) "for the respect of rights and reputations of others" may be engaged to justify certain laws and other measures on defamation.
-Such measures, however, must be narrowly construed and are strictly subject to the necessity and proportionality test set out by the Committee.
+Such measures, however, must be narrowly construed and are strictly subject to the tests of necessity and proportionality set out by the Committee.

-- 19. In this regard, the UN Human Rights Committee has assessed whether criminal defamation liability as opposed to liability for civil defamation is compatible with the requirements of necessity and proportionality set out in article 19.
-The Committee affirmed in 2005 that criminal sanctions are inappropriate in cases of defamation, stating that "the use of criminal rather than civil penalties ... constitutes a disproportionate means of protecting the reputation of others."17 The Committee, in General Comment No. 34, called on States parties to decriminalize defamation, and stressed that in any event "imprisonment is never an appropriate penalty" for defamation (emphasis added).18 - 20.
-The UN Special Rapporteur on Freedom of Opinion and Expression, mandated by the UN Human Rights Council to examine and respond to questions relating to freedom of expression,19 has expressed concern about the potential for criminal defamation laws to be abused, especially when issues affecting the public interest are involved.20 The Special Rapporteur concluded that: "Sanctions for defamation should not be so large as to exert a chilling effect on freedom of opinion and expression and the right to seek, receive and impart information; penal http://www.refworld.org/docid/5008134b2.html.
+- 18. In this regard, the UN Human Rights Committee has assessed whether criminal defamation liability as opposed to liability for civil defamation is compatible with the requirements of necessity and proportionality set out in article 19.
+The Committee affirmed in 2005 that criminal sanctions are inappropriate in cases of defamation, stating that "the use of criminal rather than civil penalties ... constitutes a disproportionate means of protecting the reputation of others."16 The Committee, in General Comment No. 34, called on States parties to decriminalize defamation, and stressed that in any event "imprisonment is never an appropriate penalty" for defamation (emphasis added).17 - 19.
+The UN Special Rapporteur on Freedom of Opinion and Expression, mandated by the UN Human Rights Council to examine and respond to questions relating to freedom of expression,18 has expressed concern about the potential for criminal defamation laws to be abused, especially when issues affecting the public interest are involved.19 The Special Rapporteur concluded that: "Sanctions for defamation should not be so large as to exert a chilling effect on freedom of opinion and expression and the right to seek, receive and impart information; penal sanctions, in particular imprisonment, should never be applied" (emphasis added).20 - 20.
+The UN Human Rights Committee has further clarified that "[a]t least with regard to comments about public figures, consideration should be given to avoiding penalizing or otherwise rendering unlawful untrue statements that have been published in error but without malice.
+In any event, a public interest in the subject matter of the criticism should be recognized as a defence".
+Thus, authorities should refrain from penalizing "untrue statements that